jeremyjcheng/recipe_rating_predictor/README.md

 3. Map the average rating per recipe to raw_recipes
     * Instead of fully merging the datasets, we extract only the information we care about (the average rating) and add it directly to the main recipes dataset.
     * This keeps all unique recipes in ```raw_recipes``` and avoids duplicate rows that would result from merging on one-to-many relationships.
-    * If a recipe has no ratings in the interactions dataset (never rated or all ratings were 0), its mapped average will be ```np.nan``` — accurately reflecting the absence of rating data.
+    * If a recipe has no ratings in the interactions dataset (never rated or all ratings were 0), its mapped average will be ```np.nan```, reflecting the absence of rating data.

 4. Add new column ```'high_rating'``` to the dataframe.
     * ```'high_rating'``` is a binary column indicating whether a recipe has an average rating of 4.5 or higher.
 Recipes that meet this threshold are assigned a 1, while all others receive a 0.
 This separates the dataset into two groups: highly rated recipes and the rest.
 It allows for easy comparison of characteristics (e.g., time, ingredients, sugar content) between top-rated recipes and lower-rated ones, helping identify what makes a recipe particularly successful.